channyeinzin/2048-Game-/README.md

 2. Install the required dependencies.
 3. Run the `GameManager.py` script to start the game.

-## Usage
+## Future Enhancements

+- Improved AI strategies for more complex gameplay.
 - Use arrow keys to make tile movements in the game.
 - The AI agent can be toggled on or off for different levels of challenge.
-- Enjoy the game and try to reach the elusive 2048 tile!

-## Future Enhancements

-- Improved AI strategies for more complex gameplay.
 - Additional game modes and difficulty levels.
 - Enhanced graphical interface with animations and effects.
 - Online multiplayer capabilities.